flare-labs-ltd/fasset-bots/README.md

 - repay the flash loan (plus possible fee) and take whatever remains.

 Note that a dual strategy is possible, starting with pool collateral instead of vault collateral.
 Two reasons we start with vault collateral are:
-- we expect dexes with stablecoin/f-asset pairs to be better liquidated and more stable,
+- we expect dexes with stablecoin / f-asset pairs to be better liquidated and more stable,
 - liquidation usually outputs less pool collateral than vault collateral, so the second swap will consume less fees.

 The contract uses Blazeswap as the default dex, but any v2-uniswap interfaced constant product dex can be used.
 Also note that flash loan is assumed to have a fixed (or no) fee.

-### Cauculations
+### Calculations

 Let `d1` be a vault collateral / f-asset pair dex, `d2` be a pool collateral / vault collateral pair dex, and `a` an agent in liquidation.
 We define the following variables:
 - `Vd1`: the vault collateral reserve of dex `d1`,